Making the most of EHC Plan Annual Reviews – a SENDIASS guide

 After the meeting

-Ceasing an EHC Plan means ending it altogether and should only be suggested if it is clear that the child or young person no longer needs one, for example when they finish education or if they no longer need the extra help a plan provides.
-This would be a good time to ask SENDIASS for advice if you are unsure.
+Ceasing an EHC Plan means ending it altogether and should only be suggested if it is clear that the child or young person no longer needs one, for example when they finish education or if they have achieved all of the outcomes listed in the EHC Plan.
+This would be a good time to contact SENDIASS for advice if you are unsure.

 Amending the plan means changing what it says about needs, provision or placement.
 In this case, you will get a copy of the original plan with the amendments as an accompanying note with the plan.
 The process is more or less the same as when you first get an EHC Plan.
-You will have at least 15 days to request changes and a new school, if necessary.
-The local authority have eight weeks to finalise the plan or to decide not to agree the amendments.
-In reality then they should get on with this but technically there is no set period except that the plan must be finalised before the next review.
+You will have at least 15 days to check the draft and request changes and a new school, if necessary.
+Within four weeks of the meeting, the LA must notify you of its decision to amend the plan and what those changes are.
+The final EHC Plan must be issued within eight week of that notification.
 The annual review process is not complete until you have the final plan.

-If you are not happy with the outcome of an annual review, you have the right to go to mediation or appeal.
+If you are not happy with the outcome of an annual review, you have the right to go to mediation and/or appeal.
 SENDIASS can give advice about this too.

 If you can’t get to an annual review workshop, there is video recording of the Annual Review Zoom Workshop that you can watch on YouTube in your own time.